 How to Style Naturally Curly Hair

-We believe that with a little bit of know how anyone can transform frizzy locks into glossy curls.
+Following on from our article on how to care for curly hair, we believe that with a little bit of know how anyone can transform frizzy locks into glossy curls.
 We’ve been working with curly hair for over 35 years.
 Experience tells us that getting hair properly prepped for styling is just as important as how you style naturally curly hair.

 So what do we mean by prepped?
 Well, from shampoos to conditioners and curly hair treatments, the way you care for your curls makes the difference in how easy curly hair is to style and how curly hair looks in the finished style.